-Now that we know effective mentors are human and invested in the next generation’s success, it’s important to note that the best mentors are self-aware and enthusiastic.
+Now that we know effective mentors are human and invested in the next generation’s success, it’s important to note that the best mentors have built self-awareness and they’re enthusiastic.

 Why?
 Self-awareness helps mentors see their own blindspots so that they can help their mentees avoid mistakes they themselves made, and a mentor’s enthusiasm can help their mentees become more invested in the mentoring process—and the outcome.

 Here are a few ways your mentor may exemplify self-awareness and enthusiasm during your mentoring partnership.

 This is Part 2 of our 10-part series on the 10 Key Qualities and Habits of a Highly Effective Mentor.
 Read Part 1 here.

 Ever heard someone say, “it’s more than just a job”?
 These are the people you want to search for.
 They don’t just work in the industry, they participate.
 They look beyond their work to other departments, other organisations, and the industry as a whole.
 They’re not just in it for a paycheck, to punch in every morning and punch out every night, they believe in the organisation’s mission and their role in it.
 These people are enthusiastic about what they do, and that enthusiasm can be contagious.
 Seek these people out as a mentor, as they’ll help you find purpose in your work.

 Highly effective mentors have a broader perspective of the industry within which their organisation sits.
 This often helps them bring a new perspective or ‘fresh set of eyes’ to the mentee’s work or challenges ahead, thereby ensuring better feedback is applied to the mentoring relationship.
 This understanding from the mentor means that they know all the effort put into the mentoring relationship affects more than just the two people in it, it affects the organisation and the industry as a whole.
 This ability to see the bigger picture of what mentoring can do in the long run helps mentors better guide their mentees towards success.